EQUITY AND DIVERSITY

 Where public sessions follow lessons, no member of the public will be allowed to enter the changing room until all children have finished dressing.
 Equally, no Swim School members should enter changing rooms where other clubs or schools are using them until told to do so.

 Because of the nature of the sport of swimming, staff may be the first to see signs of physical abuse or neglect.
 They are aware of the importance of listening to, rather than questioning, a child.
 No child who is freely recalling information or events will be stopped until they finish of their own accord.
 Staff will avoid asking leading questions or ones which could be construed as putting ideas into the child’s head.
 Staff will never promise the child confidentiality but explain that it may be in their interest for information to be passed on to an appropriate adult.
+Information will be kept in accordance with data protection rules.

 A record of subsequent events will be kept, no matter how trivial they may seem at the time.
 Staff will not promise the child confidentiality in any matter but will explain to the child that it may be in their interest for this information to be passed on to other appropriate contacts.